Shy Girls

-Dan Vidmar, best known by his stage name Shy Girls, is an American alternative R&B singer-songwriter and producer currently based in Portland, Oregon.
-His debut EP, Timeshare, was released in 2013 to critical acclaim on the Internet.
+Daniel John Vidmar, best known by his stage name Shy Girls, is an American alternative R&B singer-songwriter and producer currently based in Los Angeles, CA. His debut EP, Timeshare, was released in 2013 to critical acclaim on the Internet.
 Throughout 2014, Shy Girls was hand-picked as US tour opener for Haim, Maxwell, and Little Dragon and performed at festivals like Lollapalooza and MusicfestNW.
 Vidmar also was featured on "All We Need" by Odesza for their 2014 album, In Return.
-In 2015, he released a 13-track mixtape titled 4WZ which featured guest appearances by Tei Shi, Rome Fortune, Antwon, and Junglepussy.
+In 2015, he released a 13-track mixtape titled 4WZ which featured guest appearances by Tei Shi, Rome Fortune and Antwon.
+In 2019, Vidmar released his major-label debut album, Salt, on RCA Records.

 As a producer and songwriter, Vidmar has worked with artists such as Jhené Aiko, Young Thug, Cashmere Cat, Kito, Cyril Hahn, and Yoke Lore.
+Vidmar composed the music for the Netflix Original documentary, The Speed Cubers, in 2020.

 Life and career

 Vidmar was born in State College, Pennsylvania.
 He attended Pennsylvania State University where he majored in psychology and played classic rock music in a dive-bar before moving to Portland upon graduation.